ArchiveBox/docs/Publishing-Your-Archive.md

 ## Security Concerns

 Re-hosting other people's content has security implications for any other sites sharing your hosting domain.
-Make sure you understand the dangers of hosting unknown archived CSS & JS files [on your shared domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+Make sure you understand the dangers of hosting unknown archived CSS & JS files [on a shared domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-Due to the security risk of serving some malicious JS you archived by accident, it's best to put this on a domain or subdomain of its own to keep cookies separate and slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) and other nastiness.
+Due to the security risk of serving some malicious JS you archived by accident, it's best to put this on a domain or subdomain of its own to keep cookies separate and help limit the effectiveness of [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) and other nastiness.

 ## Copyright Concerns